 Now, to interpret the definition and its explanation, we need to grasp what it is meant to accomplish.
 I shall argue that what is at stake is whether change can be said to be at all, and that this gives us the most natural reading of Phys.
 III.1–2.
 Brague and Anagnostopoulos come close to arguing for this position in arguing that in the definition Aristotle is responding to Parmenides, but they each read the definition as establishing the conceptual consistency of movement rather than its being, which appears to be a distinction without a difference.23

 Current scholarship on this passage takes its task to be to distinguish between change and either the product of change, actuality, or being.24 Scholars usually derive the potency from its end state.25 Some scholars distinguish between the potency for change and the potency for being (i.e., the product of the change).26 While my view is compatible with a distinction between capacity for change and capacity to be, it adheres to Aristotle’s argument at Met.
 IX.3 1047a30–35 that the capacity for change naturally implies being.
 If a capacity for change necessarily is, then the being of change depends neither on a further product nor on a distinct end state.
 Other scholars argue that it is only during a change that potency actually is.27 But this view leads to several complications: first, this view holds that potencies only exist while the actuality exists,28 a view that Aristotle argues makes change impossible (Met.
-IX.3 1046a29–1047a29).29 Second, the motive for this claim is to avoid the so-called Product Puzzle,30 the existence of which has been challenged on textual and philosophical grounds.31 There is no reason to think there is a Product Puzzle, however, for the idea that change and its product must be mutually distinct phases is clearly contradicted by Aristotle’s claim that “house-building . . . comes to be and is at the same time as the house” (Met.
+IX.3 1046a29–1047a29).29 Second, the motive for this claim is to avoid the so-called Product Puzzle--the idea that the definition of change is primarily concerned with distinguishing between change and its finished product.
+The existence of this Puzzle has been challenged on textual and philosophical grounds.31 There is no reason to think there is a Product Puzzle, however, for the idea that change and its product must be mutually distinct phases is clearly contradicted by Aristotle’s claim that “house-building . . . comes to be and is at the same time as the house” (Met.
 IX.8 1050a28–30).
 By contrast, I have been arguing, potencies have a way of being that is meaningfully independent of actuality.

 There are, therefore, two common assumptions that we must set aside: first, if to equate “actuality” with “being” we made actuality the opposite of change, static and unchanging, then it would be self-contradictory to use the word to define change.
 Therefore, we must avoid opposing the two concepts.
 Second, a similar problem emerges if we oppose actuality and potency: doing so makes the definition incoherent.
 If something in-potency does not qualify as being, then we must either constitute exotic beings (i.e., actual potencies), or make potency a modal state that alternates with actuality, either of which would make Parmenides right that change blends being (entelecheia) and non-being (dunamis).32